Q. What is New Hire reporting?

 Q. What form do I use to send in my New Hire reports?

-A. Employers may report New Hire information on the DSER New Hire Portal, setting up electronic reporting through FTP, by fax, or phone.
+A. Employers may report New Hire information on the DSER New Hire Portal, setting up electronic reporting through FTP, or by fax.
+If you are reporting more than 25 New Hires, you must use one our electronic options.
+Please contact us at MaineITCSEMETeam@maine.gov to set up electronic reporting.
 See the Employers page.

 Q. How will States in which I have employees working know that I have selected another State to receive my new hire reports?